 Emily - Fifty Lakes is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Emily - Fifty Lakes citizens is substantially higher than the typical US community, as 30.48% of adults in Emily - Fifty Lakes have at least a bachelor's degree.
+In terms of college education, Emily - Fifty Lakes is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 30.48% of adults in Emily - Fifty Lakes have a college degree.

 The per capita income in Emily - Fifty Lakes in 2022 was $45,876, which is wealthy relative to Minnesota and the nation.
 This equates to an annual income of $183,504 for a family of four.
 However, Emily - Fifty Lakes contains both very wealthy and poor people as well.